-You always must have power in order to maintain control.
-If you allow the engine to return to idle or shut off during operation, you lose all steering control.
+Most PWCs and other jet-drive vessels must have power in order to maintain control.
+If you allow the engine on these PWCs to return to idle or shut off during operation, you lose all steering control.
 The PWC will continue in the direction it was headed before the engine was shut off, no matter which way the steering control is turned.
+New PWCs allow for off-throttle steering.

-A PWC has no brakes.
+Most PWCs do not have brakes.
 Always allow plenty of room for stopping.
 Just because you release the throttle or shut off the engine does not mean you will stop immediately.
+Even PWCs that have a braking system do not stop immediately.